 Note that I only included books by Colombian authors that have been translated to English.
 Also, the above photo is of Colombian authors Gabriel Garcia Marquez by Festival Internacional de Cine en Guadalajara and Laura Restrepo by Guillermo Ramos Flamerich.

-In addition, the following list of books by Colombian authors are in order based on Amazon sales on May 16, 2018 in the middle of the day.
+In addition, the following list of books by Colombian authors are in order based on Amazon sales on January 16, 2019.

 1. One Hundred Years of Solitude – Gabriel Garcia Marquez – February 2016